Random flights connecting Porous Medium and Euler-Poisson-Darboux equations: Stochastic processes related to the PME

-We now establish relationships between the degree $m$ of the PME and the number $n$ of changes of direction of the random flights and the dimension $d$ of the Euclidean space where the random flights develop.
+Now, we are able to relate the PME equation with a time rescaled version of the conditioned random flight processes $({\bf X}_d^n(t), t\geq 0)$ when some constraints on the parameters hold true.
+More precisely, in the next theorem, we establish relationships between the degree $m$ of the PME and the number $n$ of changes of direction of the random flights described above and the dimension $d$ of the Euclidean space where the random flights develop.